-Stroll through the haunted woods of Munsonville, grab your row boat and fish, stop for a quick bite at Sue's Diner, or visit our historical society.
-There's something for everyone; vampires optional.
+Welcome to Munsonville!
+Stroll through our haunted woods or, grab your row boat and fish, stop for a quick bite at Sue's Diner, or visit our historical society.
+There's something for everyone!

 "The road to the right leads deeper into Simons woods.
 The road to the left winds up a hill to Melissa's home, which was once the former servant's cottage of John Simons' estate."